Listener

 The Redirect To URL

-rule allows you to configure the protocol, URL, and response code.
-Different condition types within a single rule are processed with AND, while conditions from separate rules are processed with OR.
-Each condition is evaluated as TRUE or FALSE for incoming traffic, and if ultimately determined to be TRUE, the specified action is performed.
-The Redirect To URL
+action allows you to set the protocol, URL, and response code.
+Conditions within a single rule are evaluated with an AND operator, while different rules are evaluated with an OR operator.
+If a condition is TRUE, the specified action is performed.

 The Redirect Prefix